MITgcm/MITgcm/doc/examples/barotropic_gyre/barotropic_gyre.rst

 such as Vallis (2017) :cite:`vallis:17` or Cushman-Roisin and Beckers (2011) :cite:`cushmanroisin:11`.

 In this experiment the model is configured to represent a rectangular enclosed box of fluid, :math:`1200 \times 1200` km in lateral extent.
-The fluid depth :math:`D =`  5 km.
+The fluid depth :math:`H =`  5 km.
 The fluid is forced by a zonal wind stress, :math:`\tau_x`, that varies sinusoidally in the north-south direction and is constant in time.
 Topologically the grid is Cartesian and the Coriolis parameter :math:`f` is defined according to a mid-latitude beta-plane equation